Probing Chemical Enrichment in Extremely Metal-Poor Galaxies: Abstract

 \section{Abstract}

 The chemical composition of galaxies offers vital insights into their formation and evolution.
-A key aspect of this study is the correlation between helium abundance (He/H) and metallicity, which is instrumental in estimating the primordial helium produced during Big Bang nucleosynthesis.
-We investigate the chemical enrichment history of low-metallicity galaxies, with a particular focus on extremely metal-poor galaxies (EMPGs), using one-zone models.
-Our one-zone model, employing the \citet{Limongi2018ApJS} yield, aligns well with observed high He/H ratios at low metallicities and successfully reproduces Fe/O ratios similar to those found in EMPGs.
-In contrast, the \citet{Nomoto13} yield does not fully match the high Fe/O ratios observed in EMPGs.
-Furthermore, we explored models incorporating supermassive stars (SMS) as {\PopIII} stars and intermittent star formation, both of which produced higher $\mathrm{He/H}$ ratios than the standard one-zone model.
-A model calculation that incorporates SMS yields effectively explain young galaxies ($< 10^8$ years) with metallicities $(\mathrm{O/H}) \times 10^5 < 20$ and $\mathrm{He/H} > 0.085$.
-Notably, the model, where the outer envelope of the SMS's CO core is completely ejected, achieves $\mathrm{He/H} > 0.12$, aligning with the properties of high-$z$ galaxies recently discovered by JWST.
-Additionally, these models predict high N/O, consistent with JWST observations in the early universe.
+In particular, the relationship between helium abundance (He/H) and metallicity serves as a key diagnostic for estimating the primordial helium yield from Big Bang nucleosynthesis.
+We investigate the chemical enrichment history of low-metallicity galaxies, focusing especially on extremely metal-poor galaxies (EMPGs), using one-zone chemical evolution models.
+Adopting elemental yields from \citet{Limongi2018ApJS}, our models reach $\mathrm{He/H} \sim 0.089$ at $(\mathrm{O/H}) \times 10^5<20$, yet they fall short of reproducing the elevated $\mathrm{He/H}$ values observed in low redshift dwarf galaxies.
+In contrast, the observed Fe/O ratios in EMPGs are successfully reproduced using both the \citet{Nomoto13} and \citet{Limongi2018ApJS} yield sets.
+To address the helium discrepancy, we incorporate supermassive stars (SMSs) as {\PopIII} stars in our models.
+We find that SMSs can significantly enhance $\mathrm{He/H}$, depending on the mass-loss prescription.
+When only $10\%$ of the SMS mass is ejected, the model yields the steepest slope in the $(\mathrm{O/H}) \times 10^5$ –- He/H relation.
+Alternatively, if the entire outer envelope up to the CO core is expelled, the model can reproduce the high He/H ratios observed in high-redshift galaxies ($\mathrm{He/H} > 0.1$).
+Additionally, these SMS-enriched models also predict elevated N/O ratios, in agreement with recent JWST observations of the early universe.

 \keywords{galaxies: abundances --- galaxies: dwarf --- galaxies: high-redshift --- galaxies: evolution --- methods: numerical}